ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 .. note::

-   The AutoTune feature was introduced in Copter 3.1.
+   Position Hold during AutoTune is available in Copter 3.5 (and higher).

 ..  youtube:: js2GzeRysAc
     :width: 100%